secretstartups/handbook/hiring/talent-acquisition-framework/offer-process/index.html.md

 ### **Verbal Job Offer**

-Once the offer is approved in Greenhouse and references are completed, an offer will be verbalized to the candidate by the Recruiter or Hiring Manager. _**Please note:** verbal offers should not be made to candidates in Japan until after a clear background check has been received.
+Once the offer is approved in Greenhouse and references are completed, a candidate can be moved to the Background Check and Offer stage and an offer will be verbalized to the candidate by the Recruiter or Hiring Manager. _**Please note:** verbal offers should not be made to candidates in Japan until after a clear background check has been received.
 If the offer is ready to be verbalized but the background check is not yet complete, the hiring manager or recruiter can let the candidate know that they would like to make an offer, but it is contingent upon their background checking coming back clear._

 Offer details usually include:
 - [Start Date](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/people_connect_team/) - ensure that the candidates start date is not a no-start date (unless needed for legal reasons).
 They should never start on a National holiday in the country when they are located, and anticipate that the People Connect team requests at least 10 days' notice from the time the candidate is marked as hired until their start date.